 - Create Your Own Externship – In addition to regularly offered externship placements, students may also have the opportunity to create their own externships at any number of courts, agencies, or institutions.

 - Semester in Practice – Washington, D.C. – Maine Law’s Semester in Practice Externship Program allows selected students to spend an entire spring semester working with a federal agency in Washington, D.C.
-This is a full-time externship, which provides 12-14 credits for the semester and allows students to work with agency attorneys, under the mentorship of a Washington, D.C. based adjunct professor.
+This is a full-time externship, which provides 12-14 credits for the semester and allows students to work with agency attorneys.

 Rachel Reeves, Esq.